 By W. Nicholas Knisely

 The Very Rev. W. Nicholas Knisely is Dean of Trinity Cathedral in Phoenix Ariz.
-He serves as Chair of the Standing Commission on Episcopal Church Communication and was originally trained as an astronomer.
+He served as Chair of the Standing Commission on Episcopal Church Communication, is active in ecumenical works and was originally trained as an astronomer before he was ordained.
 His blog is Entangled States.